 Online lenders cater to a wide range of credit scores — from 300 and up — and tend to offer more flexible underwriting, faster loan applications and faster funding than a bank or credit union.
 Depending on how fast your loan is approved, some online lenders can fund your loan as soon as the same day.

-And be sure to ask about rate discounts, including autopay and creditor direct pay discounts — as many online lenders offer them.
-You could save 0.25% to 0.50% off your rate.
+And be sure to ask about rate discounts, including autopay and creditor direct pay discounts (for debt consolidation) as many online lenders offer them.
+You could save an additional 0.25% to 0.50% off your rate.

 Credit unions

-Your local credit union can also be a great place to search for a personal loan too, since rates are capped at 18% APR by The National Credit Union Administration (NCUA).
-The NCUA board regularly updates this maximum rate, so be aware the cap could increase in the future.
+Your local credit union can also be a great place to search for a personal loan, too, since rates are capped at 18% APR until March 10, 2026.
+The National Credit Union Administration (NCUA) regularly updates this maximum rate, so be aware the cap could increase in the future.

-Credit unions may also work with lower credit borrowers, but to qualify for a personal loan from a credit union, you’ll need to be a member and turnaround times on funding may take longer than with an online lender.
+Credit unions may also work with lower-credit borrowers.
+However, to qualify for a personal loan from a credit union, you’ll need to be a member and turnaround times on funding may take longer than with an online lender.

 Georgia credit unions to consider for personal loans